How Plastic Can Be a Sustainable Solution for Climate Change

 Air Date: September 9, 2021

-Moderator: Marty Durbin, Senior Vice President Policy, U.S. Chamber of Commerce, Christopher Guith, SVP of Policy, Global Energy Institute, U.S. Chamber of Commerce, Chuck Chaitovitz, Vice President, Environmental Affairs and Sustainability, U.S. Chamber of Commerce
+Moderator: Christopher Guith, Senior Vice President, Policy, U.S. Chamber Global Energy Institute, U.S. Chamber of Commerce, Chuck Chaitovitz, Vice President, Environmental Affairs and Sustainability, U.S. Chamber of Commerce

 As clean energy and sustainable practices become a priority for both the federal government and business sector, the plastics industry remains one to watch.
 Often thought of as an environmental scourge, plastics can actually play a role in creating sustainable solutions for climate change and environmental protection.